-After research your customers, you will get information about your customers’ demographics, including where they live, their interests, and income level.
+After researching your customers, you will get information about your customers’ demographics, including where they live, their interests, and income levels.
 If your customers come from mainly low to middle-class backgrounds, they might not be willing to pay luxury prices.

 2. Know your competition

 Check out how much your competitors charge their customers.
 You can use your competition’s pricing as an initial gauge.
 And you can see if your product has additional value, such as additional service and higher quality, to support a higher price.

 Be careful about regional differences and always consider your costs.
 It is also a good idea to compare net prices and market perception between your product and your competition’s based on the information from phone calls, secret shopping, published data, etc.